 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 The main difference between the current requirement under GAAP and this ASU is the recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases.
 This ASU requires that a lessee recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term (other than leases that meet the definition of a short-term lease).
 The liability will be equal to the present value of lease payments.
 The asset will be based on the liability, subject to adjustment, such as for initial direct costs.
-For income statement purposes, the FASB retained a dual model, requiring leases) while finance leases will result in a front-loaded expense pattern (similar to current capital leases).
+For income statement purposes, the FASB retained a dual model, requiring leases to be classified as either operating or finance.
+Operating leases will result in straight-line expense (similar to current operating leases) while finance leases will result in a front-loaded expense pattern (similar to current capital leases).
 Classification will be based on criteria that are largely similar to those applied in current lease accounting.
 For lessors, the guidance modifies the classification criteria and the accounting for sales-type and direct financing leases.
 This is effective for annual and interim periods beginning after December 15, 2018 and early adoption is permitted.
 This ASU must be adopted using a modified retrospective transition, and provides for certain practical expedients.
 Transition will require application of the new guidance at the beginning of the earliest comparative period presented.
 We are currently assessing the potential impact of this ASU on our financial statements, disclosure requirements and methods of adoption.